FTLGroupG/codequest/README.md

 [x] brainstorm problem statements and solutions for potential capstone projects.

-[] meet your pod mentors in your first pod sync and present your initial project ideas.
+[x] meet your pod mentors in your first pod sync and present your initial project ideas.

-[] submit your project proposal by Friday, June 30th at 9:00pm PDT.
+[x] submit your project proposal by Friday, June 30th at 9:00pm PDT.

-Problem Statements and Solutions:
+## Problem Statements and Solutions:

+Addressing the challenge of engaging kids in the process of learning coding by developing an interactive web application, built on the PERN stack, that offers a gamified learning environment, intuitive tutorials, and real-time coding practice, to instill fundamental programming skills and ignite a passion for computer science.

 Deployment Website: **Add Link to Deployed Project**